shu-htk/tip-dev/doc/ref/help.md

 # help

-It shows the following message
+It shows all commands of the tip interpriter.

 ```
+tip> help
 list of commands:
  arc   : draw a circle in 2D-graph
  box   : draw the axis of 2D-graph in the box shape
  box3  : draw the axes of 3D-graph
+ cat   : show data contents / concatenate data
  cut   : set cut condition
  div   : divide the drawing area
  elem  : copy data element to macro variable